Welcome to the second half of our Spring Term’s learning!

 The most important thing you can do at home to support your child, is to hear them read every day, as reading forms the basis of all that we do in Year 1 and will help to prepare your child for the phonics screening check in June.

-This term, we will also be learning about our own thinking skills, and will be focusing upon moving towards a ‘Growth Mindset’ as opposed to a ‘Fixed Mindset’ in terms of our learning.
+We will continue to examine our own thinking skills, and will be focusing upon moving towards a ‘Growth Mindset’ as opposed to a ‘Fixed Mindset’ in terms of our learning.

 At Great Kimble School, we are always looking for ways to improve our teaching and learning.
 As a staff team, we are focusing on asking more open-ended questions that don’t ‘lead’ the children or always elicit a ‘yes’ or ‘no’ response.
 We would love you to try and support your child at home in this too!
 Below are some questions that could help: